 Place the number of eggs you want to hard boil (bake) in a muffin tin.
 I take them straight from the cold refrigerator.
 If I’m going to turn my oven on I’m going to bake 12 eggs to fill my muffin tin.
 Today I only did six because I did so many other eggs in the pressure cooker.
 Preheat your oven to 350 degrees.
 I put about 1/4 to 1/2 inch of water in each muffin cup, give or take.

 If it’s one inch that’s fine.
 Bake for 30 minutes.
 Remove the pan from the oven and run cold water over the eggs.
 Add some ice cubes to chill the water faster.
 Now they are ready to peel!
-These are so easy to peel, I love it!
+These are so easy to peel, I love them!
 You will never go back to standing and watching a pan boil to make them on top of your stove.

 3. Make Hard Boiled Eggs In Your Sun Oven:

 This time period will depend on when you have ideal sun rays in your location for using a sun oven.
-Typically I say between 10:00 a.m. to about 2:00 p.m.
-The pans must be dark, not shiny or it will reflect the sun and heat away from the Sun Oven and the items you are trying to cook.
-My favorite Sun Oven: All American Sun Oven Dehydrating and Preparedness Accessory Package
+Typically I say between 10:00 a.m. and until about 2:00 p.m.
+The pans must be dark, not shiny or they will reflect the sun and heat away from the Sun Oven and the items you are trying to cook.
+My favorite Sun Oven: All American Sun Oven

 I decided to add an extra 10 minutes to be safe.
 I “baked” the eggs for 40 minutes.
 The eggs get “speckles”…no worries.
 Those spots are normal, they look weird the first time you see them.
 I call them baking specks.

 One HUGE deal is the fact they peel easier!
 I love saving money on my power bill too!
-I really like, and suggest you try to use the items I have available for emergencies.
+I really like, and suggest you try to use the items you have available for emergencies.
 This gives me confidence that the process will actually work when I’m under pressure to perform in an emergency situation.

-If you have a Sun Oven, or any new item to try out, do it now before you really need the experience of how things work, you’ll be glad you did!
+If you have a Sun Oven or any new item to try out, do it now before you really need the experience of how things work, you’ll be glad you did!
 Picture trying to use your Sun Oven for the first time when the emergency has caused the power to go out.

 Again, picture trying to bake bread or prepare some other vital food item at the time of the actual emergency without ever testing things first.
-I hope you try making hard boiled eggs in your Sun Oven.
+I hope you try making hard-boiled eggs in your Sun Oven.
 If you don’t have one I highly recommend saving your money to buy one of these to save on your utility bills and be ready for any unforeseen disaster.

-Linda’s Egg Salad Recipe
+Egg Salad Sandwich Recipe

-- 8-9 hard-boiled eggs peeled
+- 8-9 hard-boiled eggs peeled and finely chopped

 - 1 tablespoon sugar